JackMurdochMoore/dim-spread/README.md

 __Correlation dimension__ D is defined by the power-law\*\
 c(s) ∝ s^(D-1),\
-where D is correlation dimension\†, and c(s) is correlation (fraction of distinct nodes at distance s).
+where D is correlation dimension†, and c(s) is correlation (fraction of distinct nodes at distance s).

 __To produce some figures__ from the manuscript, please run:\
 run_model_comparison\